codepadawan93/dpss/readme.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ## Prerequisites

-What things you need to install the software and how to install them
+GNU GCC should be available on the system.
+With a bit of labour this can also be compiled with Visual Studio.

+## Building

+Build the tool using the shell script provided:

 ```
-Give examples
+./build.sh
 ```

-## Installing

-A step by step series of examples that tell you how to get a development env running

-Say what the step will be
+If this fails due to privileges, make the script executable and run again:

 ```
-Give the example
+sudo chmod 777 build.sh
 ```

-And repeat
+## Running

+The default name of the executable is ``` dpss ```.
+Run it with the following command:

 ```
-until finished
+mkdir output
+./dpss -file ./resources/bigfile.txt -key testpassword1234 -out ./output/bigfile.enc
 ```

-End with an example of getting some data out of the system or using it for a little demo
+The following options can be specified:

+    - ```-file <filename>``` - the name of the input file (mandatory)
+    - ```-key <password>``` - the encryption key (mandatory)
+    - ```-out <filenme>``` - the name of the output file
+    - ```-verbose``` - show more output